Early diagnosis of fungal infection is

 - Depending on the clinical needs, it is possible to produce a test with a broad or a very limited specificity by judicious use of antibodies.

-- A major limitation for antigen testing is the need to identify antigen surrogates for infection.
+- A major limitation of antigen testing is the need to identify antigen surrogates for infection.

 Advantages of use of serological testing for diagnosis of invasive fungal infection: